Borrowed Names: Poems about Laura Ingalls Wilder, Madame C.J. Walker, Marie Curie and Their Daughters by Jeanine Atkins

 So when Booth sets his sights on Bella, an assistant seamstress to Mary Todd Lincoln, to help with his plot to kidnap President Lincoln, he is able to persuade her to betray her president and even turn her back on the boy she has loved her entire life.
 Bella believes Booth is only trying to force the North to release Southern war prisoners, and will not harm her dear friend Mr. Lincoln.
 But the kidnapping plot fails, and now Booth will stop at nothing--even if it means harming Bella in the process.

 Anna Myers has crafted a provocative new look at the Lincoln assassination through the eyes of both a young White House insider and the assassin himself.
-An author’s note
+An author’s note provides the historical background to this tragic event.

 This book overall is not something I would recommend.
 It was a bit slow and unevenly paced.
 You could tell this book was choppy with inconsistent actions and point of views because it went between John Wilkes Booth (the assassin of Lincoln) and Arabella Gretchel (a seamstress of the theater and Mrs. Lincoln).